FabioValtech/react-sms-comparison/README.md

   - state structure is very easy to follow and short to write
   - proxy magic but more explicit
 - ~~Akita~~ Elf
+  - rxjs
+  - entity-based stores
+  - multiple independent stores
+  - comes with a cli
+  - boilerplate
+  - database (CRM) - like operations out of the box
+  - unopinionated

 ## Problems: